Onyx-Protocol/Onyx/docs/protocol/specifications/data.md

 ### Assets Merkle Root

-Root hash of the [merkle patricia tree](#merkle-patricia-tree) formed by unspent outputs with an **asset version 1** after applying the block.
+Root hash of the [merkle patricia tree](#merkle-patricia-tree) formed by unspent [output entries](#output-entry) after applying the block.
 Allows bootstrapping nodes from recent blocks and an archived copy of the corresponding merkle patricia tree without processing all historical transactions.

 The tree contains unspent outputs (one or more per [asset ID](#asset-id)):